dxlliv/planner/README.md

 ### Configuration

-You can make changes to your profile by editing `src/public/user/instagram/{username}`.
+You can update your profile by editing the file located at `src/public/user/instagram/{username}`.
 Update `planner.config.ts` accordingly.
 Read the [documentation](https://dxlliv.github.io/planner/docs/) for further information.

-### Interactive Planning via UI
+### Interactive Planning

-You might also like to directly edit your profile using a simple user interface.
+You might like to plan your profile directly using a simple user interface.
 In that case, just upload the media and rearrange your grid as desired.

-Export your changes in zip format and overwrite your profile configuration.
+Then export your changes as a zip file and overwrite the existing profile.
-*I may release a Node.js helper in the future, to speed up this process.*

 ## Development

-I'd like to make this tool accessible to all the people directly from the browser with an intuitive interface, without installing any software or changing a single line of code.
-Some changes have already been made.

-If you want to contribute and improve **dxlliv/planner**,
-clone the repository and move to the project directory:
+If you would like to contribute to **dxlliv/planner**, clone the repo and move to the project directory:

 ```bash
 git clone https://github.com/dxlliv/planner.git && cd planner